Skip to main content

 To learn more about the use of the moz:firefoxOptions key, you can refer to the Mozilla developer document here: firefoxOptions.

-Alternatively, you can also go to <your test project location>\settings\internal , open the settings files for Firefox/Firefox (headless), and edit the capabilities in Groovy.
+Alternatively, go to <your test project location>\settings\internal , open the settings files for Firefox/Firefox (headless), and edit the capabilities in Groovy.

 DriverSettings file